UN 1333 — Cerium, slabs, ingots or rods

 Common Hazards of UN 1333

-- Dusts or fumes may form explosive mixtures in air.
+- Dusts or fine particles may burn rapidly or form explosive mixtures in air.

 Chemical Identity & Physical Properties